HaxeFlixel/haxeflixel.com/content/blog/posts/16-HaxeFlixel-5-4-0.md

 <img src="/images/blog/16_release/split.jpg" width="100%" />

 # Aseprite Utils
-By far the biggest development of HaxeFlixel 5.4.0 is the various tools that utilize [Aseprite's](https://www.aseprite.org/) [atlas exporting](https://aseprite.com/docs/sprite-sheet/#texture-atlases tools).
+By far the biggest development of HaxeFlixel 5.4.0 is the various tools that utilize [Aseprite's](https://www.aseprite.org/) [atlas exporting](https://aseprite.com/docs/sprite-sheet/#texture-atlases) tools.
 For those unaware, Aseprite is a very popular animated sprite editor and pixel art tool, we can't recommend it enough for anyone using HaxeFlixel, especially for pixel-art games.
 The main goal of [FlxAsepriteUtil](https://api.haxeflixel.com/flixel/graphics/FlxAsepriteUtil.html) is to allow devs to define animation data using Aseprite's tags rather than in code.

 <img src="/images/blog/16_release/export-sheet.png" width="100%" />